Assessing survival models by interval testing with Poisson-binomial distributions: Introduction

 \section{Introduction}

-The primary results of a clinical trial are often right-censored survival data.
-To understand the efficacy of a treatment, survival models must be fitted to this data.
-A choice between fitted survival models must then be made, and this is often the primary driving factor in the economic evaluation of a new medical product.
-During this process, a large number of models are usually considered.
-However, with a growing emphasis on flexible survival mdoels\cite{TSD21} and a requirement for standard parametric models\cite{TSD14}, the number of models considered can easily exceed 20, making decisions challenging.
-Our proposed methods can assist this process by indicating which survival models provide implausible estimates.
+Right-censored survival data are frequently collected in clinical trials and often form the basis of a trial's primary conclusions.
+To model the efficacy of the treatment within and beyond the duration of such trials, survival models can be fitted to the data.
+A choice between these fitted survival models must then be made, and this is often the driving factor in the economic evaluation of a new medical product.

-When we plot these survival models, we will refer to them as survival curves.
-Recommendations on selecting the most appropriate survival models are provided in NICE TSD 14\cite{TSD14}.
-These include visual curve inspection, AIC/BIC tests, clinical validity, and the use of external data.
-Except for AIC/BIC, these approaches are subjective and often time-consuming to implement, especially when considering many curves.
-It would be useful if curves were quickly shown to be implausible.
-This would reduce the number of feasible curves, making the decision process easier.
-One approach that may facilitate this is calibration, but this is rarely used in health technology assessment.

-In survival analysis, calibration refers to the agreement between predicted probabilities and observed events within a specific time interval.
-The most common calibration methods are extensions of the Hosmer-Lemeshow goodness-of-fit test\cite{HLtest},\cite{Demler}.
-These include the Grønnesby and Borgan test (specific to the Cox proportional hazard model)\cite{GB}, the Nam and D'Agostino test (applicable to more general models)\cite{ND}, as well as smoothed calibration curves and their associated metrics\cite{Austin}.
-In all of these approaches, patients are assigned a risk score based on the fitted model and are grouped (often into deciles) based on these scores.
-The groups are then evaluated to determine how well-calibrated a survival model is.
-Our approach is different from this because patients do not need to be assigned risk scores.
-This is especially useful for models where the risk scores are equal among all patients, which is the case for our worked examples.